victordibia/tjdj/README.md

 Fun speech-based app to get TJBot playing (and dancing to) song snippets using Watson Apis and the Spotify apis

 ## How It Works
-- Listen for voice commands containing song name e.g play cry me a river
+- Listen for voice commands containing song name e.g play {cry me a river}
 - Recognize the word play and then trigger a spotify search for the song name
 - Download the song preview (mp3)
 - Convert to wav format (for decoding and sampling)